isomerpages/mti-osir/_designation/Designation Process.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Should a designated entity cease to meet the criteria for designation,
-cancellation of its designation may be possible.</p>
+the cancellation of its designation may be possible.</p>
 </li>
 <li>
 <p>Any designation, or cancellation of designation, will be published in